Tyler C. Andrews: High-Altitude Mountaineering Records (2021-Present)

 Andrews has pioneered a unique niche in the mountaineering world, focusing on speed ascents and descents of some of the world's most iconic peaks.
 In 2021, he set world records on Ojos del Salado, the highest volcano in the world (9:29:46), and Ecuador's Cotopaxi (1:36:35).

 His mountaineering accomplishments expanded significantly in 2022-2024, with world records on Mount Fuji (sea to summit to sea in 9:50:38), Aconcagua (11:24:46), Kilimanjaro (6:37:57), and several technical Himalayan peaks including Manaslu (9:52:00), Mera Peak (15:52:00), and Ama Dablam (6:20:30).

-By 2024, Andrews had established himself as one of the world’s premier mountain athletes, with over 85 world records on mountains and trails across five continents.
+By 2024, Andrews had established himself as one of the world’s premier mountain athletes, with over 100 world records on mountains and trails across five continents.

 In March 2025, Andrews announced that he would be attempting the fastest ascent of Mount Everest without using supplemental oxygen.
 Andrews made three unsuccessful record attempts in May, before returning in late September for two more tries.
 He progressed as high as 26,400 feet, but turned around due to deep snow pack and an elevated risk for avalanches.
+On May 28, 2026 Andrews summited Mount Everest using supplemental oxygen in a new world record of 9:55:43, improving the previous record of 10:56:46, set by Lhakpa Gelu Sherpa in 2003, by over an hour.